 Corporate Profile and Background

-Our generating platform, with an operational installed capacity of 3.0 GW, is based on a matrix of clean sources, a significant portion of them renewable, and enjoys long-term concessions as well as long-term sales agreements in the regulated market (CCEAR´s).
-We believe that the diversity of the matrix, together with our presence in both the distribution and sales segments, affords us consistency in producing results and mitigating risks.
+Our generation platform is based on a matrix of clean sources, a significant portion of them renewable, and enjoys long-term concessions as well as long-term sales agreements in the regulated market (CCEAR´s).
+We believe that matrix diversity, together with our presence in both the distribution and sales segments, affords us consistency in producing results and mitigating risks.

-Founded in 1997, following the privatization of the distribution concessionaires in the States of Bahia (COELBA) and Rio Grande do Norte (COSERN), and having acquired CELPE in 2000, we have invested over the last 20 years more than R$30 billion, approximately R$20 billion in the distribution segment and R$12 billion in generation, making us one of the largest integrated companies in the electricity sector in Latin America.
+Founded in 1997, following the privatization of the distribution concessionaires in the States of Bahia (COELBA) and Rio Grande do Norte (COSERN), and having acquired CELPE in 2000, Neoenergia is one of the largest integrated companies in the electricity sector in Latin America.

 Our growth has been essentially organic, driven by major investments in quality improvement, universalization of access to energy in our concession areas, and the development of greenfield generating projects, primarily from clean sources, in addition to transmission lines.

 The incorporation of Elektro in August 2017 consolidated Neoenergia as an integrated electric power company in Latin America, a result of the combination of a large and diversified generation and distribution platform, now with a distribution presence in São Paulo, the most developed state in Brazil.